-- 3.63.9 The Town Clerk has the authority to purchase goods, services and equipment considered necessary or advisable to carry out the requirements of the Municipal Elections Act, R.S.O.
+3.10 The Town Clerk has the authority to purchase goods, services and equipment considered necessary or advisable to carry out the requirements of the Municipal Elections Act, R.S.O.
 1996.
+The Town

-The Town Clerk shall whenever possible, be guided by the provisions of this Bylaw and the Purchasing Policy contained herein. - 3.73.10 Despite any other provision of this By-law, the following contracts are subject to Town Council approval: - i) any contract requiring approval from the Ontario Municipal Board; - ii) any contract prescribed by Statute to be made by Town Council; - iii) where the cost amount proposed for acceptance is higher than the Town Council approved budget for that expenditure or where the expenditure would result in insufficient remaining funds in the project budget to complete the project as budgeted; - iv) where a substantive objection emanating from the bid solicitation has been filed with the Chief Administrative Officer; - an extension of an existing contract where there is no option to extend included in the contract; - vi) where a major irregularity precludes the award of a tender to the supplier submitting the lowest bid, and - vii) where authority to approve has not been expressly delegated. - 3.83.11 No appointed officer or employee of the Town will have any interest directly or indirectly, as a contracting party, partner, shareholder, surety or otherwise in any contract for goods or services or in any portion of the profits thereof, or any supplies to be used therein, or in any of the monies to be derived therefrom unless such interest has been declared and approved by Council prior to the close of the bid, or in the case of multiple small non-contracted jobs, on an annual basis. - 3.93.12 Any contract with the Town, or with any person acting for the Town, and any contract for the supply of goods, materials or services to a contractor for work for which the Town pays or is liable, directly or indirectly, to pay in which a member of Council or any employee of the Town has an undeclared pecuniary interest, directly or indirectly may be voided.
+Clerk shall whenever possible, be guided by the provisions of this By-law and the Purchasing Policy contained herein.

+- 3.11 Despite any other provision of this By-law, the following contracts are subject to Town Council approval: - i) any contract requiring approval from the Ontario Municipal Board; - ii) any contract prescribed by Statute to be made by Town Council; - iii) where the cost amount proposed for acceptance is higher than the Town Council approved budget for that expenditure or where the expenditure would result in insufficient remaining funds in the project budget to complete the project as budgeted; - iv) where a substantive objection emanating from the bid solicitation has been filed with the Chief Administrative Officer; - v) an extension of an existing contract where there is no option to extend included in the contract; - vi) where a major irregularity precludes the award of a tender to the supplier submitting the lowest bid, and - vii) where authority to approve has not been expressly delegated. - 3.12 No appointed officer or employee of the Town will have any interest directly or indirectly, as a contracting party, partner, shareholder, surety or otherwise in any contract for goods or services or in any portion of the profits thereof, or any supplies to be used therein, or in any of the monies to be derived therefrom unless such interest has been declared and approved by Council prior to the close of the bid, or in the case of multiple small non-contracted jobs, on an annual basis. - 3.13 Any contract with the Town, or with any person acting for the Town, and any contract for the supply of goods, materials or services to a contractor for work for which the Town pays or is liable, directly or indirectly, to pay in which a member of Council or any employee of the Town has an undeclared pecuniary interest, directly or indirectly may be voided. - 3.14 All staff and others participating in the evaluation of proposals shall disclose any conflict of interest prior to the evaluation process and shall not be permitted to influence or participate in the evaluation. - 3.15 All consultants awarded a contract shall disclose to the Town prior to accepting an assignment, any potential conflict of interest.
+If such a conflict of interest exists, the Town as directed by the Director of Chief Administrative Officer may, at its discretion, withhold the assignment from the consultant until the matter is resolved.
+Furthermore, if during the conduct of a Town assignment, a consultant is retained by another client giving rise to a potential conflict of interest, then the consultant shall so inform the Town.